 Mx.
-Mason is thrilled to join Black Pine Circle’s STEM program this year, with a goal of empowering students to develop their own fascination with technology and the natural world.
-They hold a B.A. in cognitive science from UC Berkeley, with a focus in learning science.
-Mx.
-Mason began their professional pursuits at UC Berkeley’s Institute of Human Development, where they studied cognitive development of young children.
-They then spent four years developing science curriculum as a learning specialist with Lawrence Hall of Science’s Learning Design Group (among the team of exceptional STEM educators there was BPC’s own Ms. Mytko!).
-Most recently, Mx.
-Mason was lead STEAM curriculum developer for Cubit, a K-12 robotics and computer science education startup.
+Mason holds a B.A. in cognitive science from UC Berkeley, with a focus in learning science.
+They began their professional pursuits at the Institute of Human Development at UC Berkeley, where they researched the cognitive development of young children.
+They then spent four years developing science curriculum as a learning and assessment specialist with Lawrence Hall of Science’s Learning Design Group (among the team of exceptional STEM educators there was BPC’s own Ms. Mytko!).
+After publication, they began a position as lead STEAM curriculum developer for Cubit, a K-12 robotics and computer science education startup.
 They joined the Black Pine Circle School faculty in 2018, and in addition to science, they have taught sixth grade technology and garden.
 Mason runs a Scratch coding after-school club at BPC, and during the summer they teach a Scratch programming course with the UC Berkeley Academic Talent Development Program.
 Born and raised in Lake Tahoe, Mx.
 Mason enjoys a range of outdoor activities in their personal time, including hiking, backpacking, kayaking, skiing, gardening, and foraging for interesting and tasty plants.

 Why I Work with Children